 Visit the Consumer Affairs Housing and Accommodation web page to get informed about renting and ensure you know your rights as a tenant.

-Contact the Student Centre if you require crisis accommodation - call 03 9212 5269.
+Contact Student Services if you require crisis accommodation - call 03 9212 5269.

 The Campus Bookstore stocks: